Scroomb/nhl-shooting-predictions/README.md

 ##### Ryan Ellis(D) vs Jonathan Bernier
 ![RE vs JB](/figs/re_vs_jb.png)

-This model can be used to set defensive
+This model can be used to set defensive strategy as well.
+Against Jonathan Bernier, the Nashville defense should focus on shooting from their left side.
+This could inform the Avalanche defenders to attempt to prevent the puck from getting to that area, or to focus on blocking shots from that area.

 ### Future Considerations
  * Allow for additional game factors such as score difference and period